allisonkoh/helpful-code-stuff/README.md

 ## ggplot2

-If you're a Python user, stick to the Grammar of Graphics and use the [plotnine](https://plotnine.readthedocs.io/en/stable/) library for visualization :D
+If you're a 0 user, stick to the Grammar of Graphics and use the [plotnine](https://plotnine.readthedocs.io/en/stable/) library for visualization :D

 ### Themes